Escapingbug/ancypwn/README.md

 Currently we are going through a transition phase from in-docker-terminal `lxterminal` to terminal outside.
 That means currently this support will be gradually added, but not instantely.
 If you get into any trouble, you can always fall back to pypi version instead of directly use github version.
 (Yes I'm just tired of managing branches) Pypi version should be working fine for now.

+# Notice

+Due to some miserable reason, `Python2` support is now officially dropped in this project, outside of docker.
+Please use `Python3` to install `ancypwn`. `notiterm` script can still be used by `Python2`.

 # Installation

 ## Linux & MacOS Normal Setup